I Didn’t Drink for 31 Days & This Is What Happened

 Spoiler alert: I did not die.

 To say that the first week wasn’t hard would be a lie—there were many days that I would come home from work and have the urge to pour myself a large glass of Cab Sav.
 What I did instead helped me through the rest of the month.
 Instead of a glass of wine, I would pour myself a large herbal tea—just as relaxing, and just as delicious.
 During this month I also upped my water intake, which not only improved my energy levels, but also gave me glowy, beautiful skin.
-I also began to go to the gym more frequently—you better bet if I was saving calories by not drinking, I was going to get my Gigi Hadid on.
+I also began to go to the gym more frequently—I mean, why not double up and also take on a 30-day challenge?
+(Yes, I may be crazy).
 I’ll admit that by the end of the month I was not yet sporting a six-pack, but I was feeling and looking more fit than I had a month prior.
 My bloating was also minimal because I was drinking less sugar.

 By the second week of the month, my urge to drink alcohol was completely gone.
 It seemed as though I had gotten over the craving and habit hump and was more than satisfied with my water, tea, and occasional mango juice (I’m typically not one for juice or soda).
 Fast-forward two more weeks, and the month was finished.
-On the first day of February I did indulge in a (quite large) glass of wine, toasting my friend on our success of not drinking for an entire 31 days, but also found that in the month going forward I drank less, just because I didn’t feel like going for my usual five-or-so tequila sodas on any given weekend night.
+The following day I did indulge in a (quite large) glass of wine, toasting my friend on our success of not drinking for an entire 31 days, but also found that in the month going forward I drank less, just because I didn’t feel like going for my usual five-or-so tequila gingerales on any given weekend night.